hypre-space/hypredrive/docs/usrman-src/interfaces_julia.rst

      -g y -v 1 \
      --output darcy_spe10_julia.vti

-Use ``-i options.yml`` to provide a solver configuration, or pass hypredrive command-line overrides after ``-a``/``--args``, for example ``-a --solver:gmres:max_iter 100``.
-The ``laplacian.jl`` and ``laplacian1d.jl`` examples accept the same ``-a``/``--args`` overrides.
-The ``-P`` topology controls the Cartesian MPI rank grid; the product of ``-P`` entries must equal MPI size.
+Use ``-i options.yml`` to provide a solver configuration.
+Alternatively, put `hypredrive` command-line overrides after ``-a`` or ``--args``.
+For example, use ``-a --solver:gmres:max_iter 100``.
+The ``laplacian.jl`` and ``laplacian1d.jl`` examples accept the same overrides.
+The ``-P`` topology controls the Cartesian MPI rank grid.
+Set the product of its entries to the MPI size.

 Scope
 -----

-The interface supports serial solves via ``MPI_COMM_SELF`` and MPI solves via ``MPI_COMM_WORLD``.
-It supports standard double-precision, real-valued HYPRE builds.
+The interface uses ``MPI_COMM_SELF`` for serial solves and ``MPI_COMM_WORLD`` for MPI solves.
+It supports real-valued, double-precision HYPRE builds.
+The interface rejects complex, single-precision, and long-double builds at run time.
+One Julia process cannot safely contain multiple independent owners of the process-wide MPI state.
-Complex, single-precision, and long-double HYPRE builds are rejected at runtime with a clear error.
-The package uses process-global MPI state; do not mix multiple independent MPI owners inside one Julia process.

-The package can be registered in Julia's General registry from ``interfaces/julia``.
-Registry releases should use normal Julia semver such as ``0.2.0``, not development version strings.
-The fallback distribution model is source/install-prefix based: users build HYPREDRV from this checkout or install HYPREDRV separately and set ``HYPREDRV_DIR`` or ``HYPREDRV_LIBRARY``.
+Release maintainers can register the package in Julia's General registry from ``interfaces/julia``.
+Use a normal Julia semantic version such as ``0.2.0`` for a registry release.
+Do not use a development version string.
+The fallback distribution model uses a source tree or installation prefix.
+Users build HYPREDRV from this checkout or install HYPREDRV separately and set ``HYPREDRV_DIR`` or ``HYPREDRV_LIBRARY``.

-Binary releases can be distributed from this monorepo through Julia artifacts without moving the package to a separate repository.
-The first artifact policy is
+Julia artifacts permit binary releases from this repository.
+The initial policy uses MPItrampoline.
+GitHub Releases stores the Linux x86_64 glibc archives.
+The ``hypredrive_mpi_trampoline`` entry in ``interfaces/julia/Artifacts.toml`` identifies these archives.

-MPItrampoline: Linux x86_64 glibc release tarballs are hosted on GitHub Releases and bound into ``interfaces/julia/Artifacts.toml`` under the artifact name ``hypredrive_mpi_trampoline``.
-Release maintainers should run the ``Julia Artifacts`` workflow manually on the release branch with ``update_artifacts_toml`` enabled and ``release_tag`` set to the future tag name, then create the tag from the resulting commit.
-The tag workflow verifies that ``Artifacts.toml`` already contains URLs for that tag before publishing release assets.
-The release recipe lives in the Julia interface's ``binary`` tooling.
-Local BinaryBuilder runs require a working container runner;
+Release maintainers run the ``Julia Artifacts`` workflow on the release branch.
+Enable ``update_artifacts_toml`` and set ``release_tag`` to the new tag.
+Create the tag from the resulting commit.
+Before publication, the tag workflow verifies the applicable URLs in ``Artifacts.toml``.
+The Julia interface ``binary`` tools contain the release recipe.

-if Docker cleanup fails at a ``sudo chown`` step, use the GitHub ``Julia Artifacts`` workflow or run on a machine with passwordless sudo/unprivileged container support. macOS, Linux aarch64, musl, Windows, OpenMPI, and custom-MPI artifacts are not shipped until explicit additional artifact flavors are added;
+Local BinaryBuilder runs require a working container runner.
+If Docker cleanup fails at ``sudo chown``, use the GitHub workflow.
+A machine with passwordless ``sudo`` or unprivileged container support is another option.

-those users should continue to use source/install-prefix mode.
+The project does not currently ship artifacts for other platforms or MPI implementations.
-``MPItrampoline_jll`` is a normal dependency, not a weak dependency, so artifact preloading works in a clean Julia environment without extension activation.
+This includes macOS, Linux aarch64, musl, Windows, OpenMPI, and custom MPI.
+Users on these systems build from source or use an installation prefix. ``MPItrampoline_jll`` is a normal dependency.
+Thus, a clean Julia environment can preload the artifact without extension activation.